wp-plugins/brown-paper-tickets/readme.txt

 == Frequently Asked Questions ==

-= I've updated some of my event's on Brown Paper Tickets but the changes are not showing up in the plugin.
+= I've updated some of my events on Brown Paper Tickets but the changes are not showing up in the plugin.
 Why is that? =

-You most likely have enabled the plugin the cache the data the plugin pulls in from Brown Paper Tickets.
+You have most likely enabled the plugin's cache so it's not pulling in the new event data.

 There are a few ways to solve this:
     - You could wait for the cache to expire.